Skip to main content

 Research indicates that syllabi can increase student motivation and create equitable learning environments through transparency about key expectations for student learning and engagement.
 Consistent with the University’s Course Syllabus Policy, all courses at Saint Louis University are expected to have a syllabus, and all syllabi are expected to provide students with basic information about key aspects of the course.

-Below is additional information about required syllabus components, recommended syllabus components, and other considerations that can enhance course syllabi.
+Below are the required syllabus components for all SLU courses, as well as recommended syllabus components and other considerations that can enhance syllabi.
 Click the down arrows next to each header to expand the text and learn more.

 Please note: Academic units and programs (like the University Core) may require you to include additional information in your syllabus.
 Please check with program leaders if you need information about additional, program-specific syllabus content you should include.